atom-sw/fauxpy-experiments/first_round_selection/README.md

 # First round selection

+*Note: the Python scripts in this directory are tested on Python 3.9.
+Due to extensive usage of Python's AST library, which changes from one Python version to another one, these scripts might not work properly on other versions of Python.*

 ## Purpose

 The purpose of this step is to produce two files.
 The first file is